How to Get From Pai to Chiang Rai

-2 ways to get from Pai to Chiang Rai
+What are the 4 ways to travel from Pai to Chiang Rai?

 Still looking for accommodation?
 Don't forget to check out our favourite places to stay in Chiang Rai at the bottom of this page.